Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Shops are generally open Monday to Saturday from 10am till 8pm, but markets and street vendors often open earlier.
 Taxes can be added on to the cost of goods, depending on the item.
 Tax-free shopping is usually confined to special stores, often located in ports and airports.
 There is no tax refund system in place in Mumbai.

 The streets of Mumbai are chaotic and difficult to negotiate, but most attractions are fairly central and can be reached on foot.
 However, visitors generally opt for hiring a car with a driver by the day.
 The city's public bus service is government-run and consists of a fleet of red single and double-decker buses.
 The bus service is cheap and extensive, but the buses are almost always hot and crowded and it is not generally a pleasant way to get around.
 Suburban electric trains connect to the outlying areas, but are crowded, particularly during rush hour.
 Auto rickshaws are not allowed to operate in the centre of the city, but are cheaper than taxis and good for short distances.
 Metered taxis are plentiful all over the city and its surrounds.
-A convenient and comfortable hydrofoil service connects central Mumbai to many surrounding suburbs.
+Uber and rental bicycles are also convenient ways of getting around the city.

 Mumbai's countless attractions are reached via the iconic colonial-era arch that is the Gateway of India.
 Nearby stands the Taj Mahal Palace.
 India's second-most photographed monument (after its namesake) has played an integral role in the country's history.
 Equally imposing is the poetically named Chhatrapati Shivaji Maharaj Terminus, an extravagant Gothic building, and a UNESCO world heritage site.